The definition of negligent driving varies depending on state laws. Keep reading to learn more about negligent driving.

-New Hampshire laws definition of negligent driving states that whoever upon any way drives a vehicle negligently or causes a vehicle to be driven negligently, as defined in RSA 626:2, (d) [see below], or in a manner that endangers or is likely to endanger any person or property shall be guilty of a violation and shall be fined not less than $250 nor more than $500 for a first offense and not less than $500 nor more than $1,000 for a second or subsequent offense
+New Hampshire laws definition of negligent driving states that whoever in any way drives a vehicle negligently or causes a vehicle to be driven negligently, as defined in RSA 626:2, (d) [see below], or in a manner that endangers or is likely to endanger any person or property shall be guilty of a violation.

-Subsection (d) of this NH law states that a person acts negligently with respect to a material element of an offense when he fails to become aware of a substantial and unjustifiable risk that the material element exists or will result from his conduct.
-The risk must be of such a nature and degree that his failure to become aware of it constitutes a gross deviation from the conduct that a reasonable person would observe in the situation.
+New Hampshire law states that a person acts negligently concerning a material element of an offense when he fails to become aware of a substantial and unjustifiable risk that the material element exists or will result from his conduct.
+The risk must be of such a nature and degree that his failure to become aware of it constitutes a gross deviation from the conduct that a reasonable person would observe.

 In Maryland, a person is deemed guilty of negligent driving if the person drives in a careless or imprudent manner that endangers property or human life.
-A negligent driving violation requires the assessment of one point against the driving record and is a misdemeanor subject to a maximum fine of $500.
-The fine currently assessed by the District Court for this offense is $140.
-If the negligent driving offense contributes to an accident, the fine increases to $280
+A negligent driving violation requires the assessment of one point against the driving record.

-Some states find that if you are distracted while driving and cause an accident then you are guilty of negligent driving.
-The distraction can be using a cell phone, texting, etc and then if you are observed by law enforcement for driving in a dangerous manner then the driver can be stopped and cited for negligent driving.
-In some states negligent driving is the same as reckless or careless driving while in other states these are all different charges with different definitions.
+Some states find that if you are distracted while driving and cause an accident, you are guilty of negligent driving.
+The distraction can be using a cell phone, texting, etc and then if you are dangerously observed by law enforcement driving, the driver can be stopped and cited for negligent driving.
+In some states, negligent driving is the same as reckless or careless driving while in other states these are all different charges with different definitions.

-To get information on a specific state's definition of negligent driving you can contact the state's Department of Motor Vehicles.
-A lawyer familiar with this portion of your state's negligent driving laws should also be able to give you information on what state laws say and how to look up the statutes that would pertain to negligent driving.
+To get information on a specific state’s definition of negligent driving you can contact the state’s Department of Motor Vehicles.
+A lawyer familiar with this portion of your state’s negligent driving laws should also be able to give you information on what state laws say and how to look up the statutes on negligent driving.

 It is recommended that you learn about the different types of car insurance to determine which coverages you want when you are behind the wheel.